verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ### Multicluster egress
 The following table shows Verrazzano system components that initiate requests between the admin and managed clusters.
-All of these requests go through the NGINX Ingress controller on the respective destination cluster.
+All of these requests go through the NGINX Ingress Controller on the respective destination cluster.

 | Source Cluster | Source Component | Destination Cluster | Destination Component | Description
 | ------------- |:------------- |:------------- |:------------- |:-------------